 - Transition to an aftercare program to continue recovery

-Meth detox at a professional inpatient facility offers the best hope for recovery.
-After all, meth detox is the first step in recovery.
-Thus, each person needs to begin their recovery in the right way to achieve sobriety and success.
+Detox at a professional inpatient facility offers the best hope for recovery.
+After all, detox is only the first step in recovery.
+Each person needs to begin their recovery in the right way to achieve sobriety and success.

-Our Meth Detox Center in Fort Lauderdale, Florida
+Begin Recovery at Our Meth Detox Center in Florida